 The specific topics for this semester will be decided in consultation with the students.
 However, we will begin with background reviews of

-- A list of proposed readings is attached. - 1. theories of reading comprehension, especially as applied to scholarly writing; - 2. information foraging; - 3. annotation and interactive writing/reading.
+- 1. theories of reading comprehension, especially as applied to scholarly writing; - 2. annotation and interactive writing/reading.

 Student suggestions for topics and individual readings are encouraged.